 What to Do If You Inherit a 401(k)

-For instance, if you’re rolling an inherited 401(k) to an inherited IRA or to your own IRA, you’d need to name beneficiaries for your account.
-You may want to ask your estate planner what the tax implications are for passing an inherited 401(k) on to your children or other family members.
+For instance, if you’re rolling an inherited 401(k) to an inherited IRA or to your own IRA, you will need to name beneficiaries for your account.
+You may want to ask your estate planner about the tax implications for passing an inherited 401(k) on to your children or other family members.

 Bottom Line

 The most important thing to keep in mind when inheriting a 401(k) or any other type of retirement plan is that you can’t simply ignore it.
 While it may be difficult to think about money when a loved one has passed away, you’ll eventually need to decide what to do with it.
-Ideally, you’ve talked the details over with the account owner well beforehand so that when the time comes, you’re prepared to manage your newly inherited assets.
+Ideally, you’ve talked the details over with the account owner well beforehand.
+That way, when the time comes, you’re prepared to manage your newly inherited assets.

 Tips for Managing an Inherited 401(k)

-• If you need help managing a 401(k) that you’ve inherited and navigating the withdrawal rules, consider working with a financial advisor with retirement planning or estate planning expertise.
+- If you need help managing a 401(k) that you’ve inherited and navigating the withdrawal rules, consider working with a financial advisor with retirement planning or estate planning expertise.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area.
+You can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/Nuthawut Somsuk, ©iStock.com/Sitthiphong, ©iStock.com/Traitov